heiner/dylaniki/This_Dream_of_You.md

     in this nowhere cafe
                      D
-    ’fore night turns into day?
+    'fore night turns into day?
              D
     I wonder why

-    I’m so frightened
+    I'm so frightened
        G
     of dawn